MattGaarder/moovie-project/matt-notes/notes.md

 27. Make Posters not disappear when scrolling through.
 DONE

-28. Make page responsive with smaller screens
+28. Make page responsive with smaller screens.
+DONE

+29. Make page responsive with even smaller screen (phone).

+30. Create logic in JS that states if #movie-view.length > 1 change the width of the details p elements (width larger)

+Things to do on last day and I'm happy: Remove button on discover div, Media queries better and for phone, logic for discover div children, rotten score in discover div.